 Of the 11 cards you can choose from at level 1, 6 of them have some kind of movement ability.
 It doesn’t mean the Spellweaver is fast though.
 There is only one really fast move among them.
-The movement cards will encourage you to keep up with the group and not fall too far behind with enemies out of range for your spells.
+The movement cards will encourage you to keep up with the group and not fall too far behind.

 On first glance, the hand limit of 8 looks really small for the Spellweaver.
 Until you realize that you can recover all your lost cards using a special ability.

 This actually means you can have more stamina than the rest of the group if you use your cards effectively.